Kloudless/file-picker/README.md

   The copying happens in the background asynchronously and will eventually complete.
   The metadata provided in the callback to the `success` event is that of the copied file(s) and not that of the original file(s).

+* `upload_location_account` : string

+  Chooser: _Optional (default: null)_

+  If multiple Upload Locations are configured via the developer portal, this specifies the Account ID of the Upload Location to use.
+  `upload_location_folder` must also be provided.

+* `upload_location_folder` : string

+  Chooser: _Optional (default: null)_

+  If multiple Upload Locations are configured via the developer portal, this specifies the Folder ID of the Upload Location to use.
+  `upload_location_account` must also be provided.

 * `create_folder` : boolean